NOAA-EMC/global-workflow/docs/source/init.rst

 * **Where do I put the warm-start initial conditions?** Extraction should occur right inside your COMROT.
 You may need to rename the enkf folder (enkf.gdas.$PDY -> enkfgdas.$PDY).

 Due to a recent change in the dycore, you may also need an additional offline step to fix the checksum of the NetCDF files for warm start.
-See the :ref:`Fix netcdf checksum section <gfsv17-checksum>`:  above
+See the :ref:`Fix netcdf checksum section <gfsv17-checksum>`.

 .. _retrospective: